-Generative AI in Practice
+Generative AI in Practice for Data Teams

 Generative AI for data teams: how to use LLMs to generate SQL, document pipelines, and speed up analysis — with a critical view of their limitations.

-In June, Erathos took part in a highly relevant event organized by the Google Developers Group in partnership with Mindhub | Innovation Hub and the Xperts Community.
-There were several talks on AI trends and innovations, as well as discussions about challenges and possible solutions.
-In this article, we will dive deeper into the topic of Generative Artificial Intelligence in Practice, developed by Data Scientist Luca Nozzoli from our Experts team in his presentation.
+In June 2024, Erathos participated in a highly relevant event organized by the Google Developers Group in partnership with Mindhub | Hub de Inovação and the Xperts Community.
+The event featured several presentations on AI trends and innovations, as well as discussions on challenges and potential solutions.
+In this article, we will dive deep into the topic of Generative Artificial Intelligence in Practice, which was presented by Luca Nozzoli, Data Scientist from our Experts team.

-First, let’s understand the concept of LLM
+First, let's understand the concept of LLMs

 Features